 - Order of Hygeia: Assist with site cleanup, recycling & trash pickup.

-- Order of Festum: NEW THIS YEAR!
-Help set up, serve, and maintain food safety for Community Feast.
+- Order of Festum: Help set up, serve, and maintain food safety for Community Feast.
 Help with post-Feast cleanup.

 - Maypole Transport: Bring the Maypole from offsite onto the ritual grounds, and remove the Maypole from the earth and return it to its resting place offsite.
 Upper body strength required.